 Consequently, it is difficult to measure the actual impact of recent trends in Indian policy.
-The educational level Indians is improving; the health conditions are improving; economic conditions are improving, but slowly, and there is admittedly a long road ahead toward the solution of the serious economic problems of Indian reservations.
+The educational level Indians is improving; the health conditions are improving; but slowly, and there is admittedly a long road ahead toward the solution of the serious economic problems of Indian reservations.
 Despite recent funding trends made necessary by government-wide budget tightening, the overall funding level for Indian programs has risen dramatically in the past 20 years.